-1. Press the tab in the end of the battery compartment door to open (A).

-- 2. Plug a fully charged 7.2-volt battery pack into the connector inside (B). - 3.
+- 1. Press the tab in the end of the battery compartment door to open (A). - 2.
+Plug a fully charged 7.2-volt battery pack into the connector inside (B). - 3.
 Twist the battery two or three times to twirl the battery plug wires.
-This helps hold the wire and battery in place when the battery is installed in the compartment (C). - o or he his and n the the - Install the battery into the compartment and press the wires securely into place. - 5.
+This helps hold the wire and battery in place when the battery is installed in the compartment (C).

+- 4. Install the battery into the compartment and press the wires securely into place. - 5.
 Snap the battery compartment door back on and lock the end tab (D).